Development

 make integration-test ; make clean-integration-test

-If the test suite fail, you will see the logs of Miniflux.
+If the test suite fails, you will see the logs of Miniflux.

 Build Docker Image

-Here an example to build only the amd64 image:
+Here is an example to build only the amd64 image:

 make docker-image